trentspi/Documentation/Requirement-Specification.md

 # Login System Requirements
 ## User
 - Should be able to create a User
-- Should be able to remove a User
 - Should be able to update a User
 - Should be able to delete a User